 It is very common for your hands, ankles and feet to swell during your pregnancy, which is called edema and affects roughly 75% of all pregnant women.
 The swelling can vary depending on what time of day it is and what the weather is like.
 Edema is a result of an increase in body fluids to nurture both you and your baby, which in turn accumulates as a result of your growing uterus putting more pressure on your pelvic veins.

-If you are experiencing round ligament pain, pelvic discomfort (PGP/SPD), back pain, or swelling of hands, ankles and feet, the Jill & Joey maternity belt might be for you!
-The belt can help support your uterus if worn lower on the abdomen, which can help lift the baby off your pelvis.
+If you are experiencing round ligament pain, pelvic discomfort (PGP/SPD), back pain, or swelling of hands, ankles and feet, the Jill & Joey belly band might be for you!
+Our pregnancy belt can help support your uterus if worn lower on the abdomen, which can help lift the baby off your pelvis.

 All content found on the jillnjoey.com Website, including: text, images, audio, or other formats were created for informational purposes only.
 The Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website.

 If you think you may have a medical emergency, call your doctor, go to the emergency department, or call 911 immediately.
 Jill & Joey does not recommend or endorse any specific tests, physicians, products, procedures, opinions, or other information that may be mentioned on jillnjoey.com.
 Reliance on any information provided by jillnjoey.com or Jill & Joey employees is solely at your own risk.